giovanni-angeli/blackpageinterpolation/README.md

 With:
   * a backend using asyncio, tornado, websocket server and
-  * a GUI running in Browser (minimal usage of basic JS)
+  * a GUI running in Browser (HTML and minimal usage of basic JS)

 =========